Momiji Oroshi: Grated Daikon Radish with Red Chili Pepper

 Momiji Oroshi (もみじおろし)

-Actually, Momiji Oroshi is a traditional Japanese condiment consisting of daikon radish that’s been grated with Takanotsume pepper, and its red tint actually comes from the hot red chili pepper.
+For the unfamiliar, Momiji Oroshi is a traditional Japanese condiment consisting of Daikon radish grated with Takanotsume pepper, whose red tint comes from the hot red chili pepper.

-Traditionally, Momiji Oroshi is made by grating peeled daikon radish with seeded Takanotsume pepper embedded in it, like this Japanese site demonstrates.
+Traditionally, Momiji Oroshi is made by grating peeled daikon radish with seeded Takanotsume pepper embedded in it, as this Japanese site demonstrates.

-But instead, by using Ichimi Togarashi (ground red chili pepper), you can effortlessly prepare Momiji Oroshi as listed below.
+But instead, you can effortlessly prepare Momiji Oroshi using Ichimi Togarashi ground red chili pepper as a substitute, as listed below.

-- Lightly squeeze the grated radish to remove excess water
+- Then, lightly squeeze the grated radish to remove excess water.

-- Add your desired amount of Ichimi Togarashi and mix it with the grated radish
+- After adding your desired amount of Ichimi Togarashi, mix it with the grated radish.

-Momiji Oroshi is a refreshing, uniquely spicy condiment and goes well with almost anything from meat and fish dishes to tofu and natto.
+Momiji Oroshi is a uniquely spicy, refreshing condiment and goes well with almost anything from meat & fish dishes to tofu and natto.

-If you are interested, why not give it a try?
-The condiment will give what it touches a pleasant taste change.
+So if you are interested, why not try it?
+The Japanese condiment will give what it touches a pleasant change of taste.